 During an undergraduate program, students in the Luddy School of Informatics, Computing, and Engineering in good standing (not on probation) may enroll in up to a maximum of eight university elective courses to be taken with a grade of P (pass) or F (fail).
 Students may take up to two Pass/Fail courses during an academic year.
 The procedure for declaring this option may be found in the Schedule of Classes.
 A grade of P is not counted in the grade point average; a grade of F is included.
 Grades of P cannot be changed to any other letter grade.

-Probation/Dismissal/Readmission for Undergraduate Students of the IU School of Informatics and Computing record and the student will be required to meet with their academic advisor prior to registration.
+Probation/Dismissal/Readmission for Undergraduate Students of the IU School of Informatics and Computing

 Academic Warning